Table of Contents

 However, if you focus on being active, perceiving your emotions, doing things that you enjoy, spending time with your loved ones and learning to control your thoughts with mindfulness technique, you will see that you’ll reduce the level of stress in your life and you will start to feel better in all aspects.
 Sufficient intake of adaptogens, B vitamins, l-theanine, glycine or magnesium can also help you with this issue.

-Do you have any guaranteed tips to relieve stress?
+Do you have any guaranteed ways to relieve you of stress?
 Share them with us in the comments.
-This way you can also help others deal with this “culprit”.
+You can also help others deal with this enemy.

 MUDr.
 Večeřová-Procházková A. - Psychoneuroimunologie, Acta psychiatrica postgradualia bohemica